 From the outset, the Deaf Printers Pages has been participant-driven.
 An advisory team of retired Deaf printers initiated the project with the Schuchman Deaf Documentary Center in 2019.
 That year the Center hosted a reunion of retired Washington Post printers at Gallaudet University.
 Eighteen Deaf printers shared stories and developed a plan for an online exhibit.

 Since that time an advisory team of retired printers has gathered and selected photographs, videos, objects, and other source materials which represent the history of Deaf Washington Post employees.
-This team has aided in collection of narrative histories, identifying subjects across the United States and consenting to their own interviews.
-The major decisions on exhibit design and content have been guided by the advisory team.
+This team has aided in the collection of narrative histories, identifying subjects across the United States and consenting to their own interviews.
+Major decisions on exhibit design and content have been guided by the advisory team.

 - Janie Golightly